renegade-fi/renegade-docs/docs.renegade.fi/docs/basic-concepts/fees-and-governance.md

 ## Gas Fees and Protocol Fees

-Gas fees are ~10 USD for a new wallet creation, and ~1 USD for each deposit, withdraw, and transfer opration.
+Gas fees are ~10 USD for a new wallet creation, and ~1 USD for each deposit, withdraw, and transfer operation.
 If you run your own relayer in super-relayer mode (see [Super Relayers](/advanced-concepts/super-relayers)), order placements and cancellations are instant and incur no gas fee.
 If you are using someone else's relayer or not running in super-relayer mode, then gas fees for